Glauber quark and gluon contributions to quark energy loss at next-to-leading order and next-to-leading twist: Single-Scattering induced emission: the one gluon and one quark final state

-is defined to encapsulate that spacetime distance, and ensure that the scattering probability is real-valued.
-Introducing $\zeta^-$ in $W^{\mu\nu}$, allows to perform the integrals over $d^4 z$,\footnote{The integral over $d^4 z$ gives an overall normalization factor, which is absorbed in the redefinition of the operator product expectation value.} and $\Delta z^+$, giving
+Introducing $\zeta^-$ in $W^{\mu\nu}$ allows to perform the integrals over $d^4 z$,\footnote{The integral over $d^4 z$ gives an overall normalization factor, which is absorbed in the redefinition of the operator product expectation value.} and $\Delta z^+$, giving

 The trace in Eq.~(\ref{eq:k1_y_l2_kperp_zeta_length}) can be simplified to get

 where $\kappa$ is defined in Eq.~(\ref{eq:kappa}).
 Using the expression in Eq.~(\ref{eq:K1_trace_dgg_1}), the hadronic tensor becomes